Namakkal

 Namakkal (/ta/) is a city and the headquarters of Namakkal district, Tamil Nadu.
 It is the first ISO 14001-2004 certified municipality in Asia for environmental management, specifically the provision and maintenance of water supply, solid waste and sewage management, town planning, lighting and other social services.
-Namakkal is known as the Egg City due to its large egg production and Transport city.
+Namakkal is known as the Egg City due to its large egg production, and as Transport City.